 HAIL AND FAREWELL

 By the time the ZX debuted in late 1978, Katayama had returned to Japan.
 It was not a triumphal homecoming.
-His success had only served to alienate him further from his superiors, who were aware of the adulation Katayama had received in the press as the father of the Z and of Datsun’s American success.
-According to author David Halberstam, many resented it, seeing Katayama’s public praise not a sign of Katayama’s achievement, but of an unseemly lack of proper humility and loyalty.
+His success had only served to alienate him further from his superiors, who were aware of the adulation Katayama had received in the press as the father of the Z and of Datsun’s American success and saw it as an unseemly lack of proper humility and loyalty.

 In 1975, Katayama had been promoted to chairman of NMC USA, while a stalwart company man, Hiroshi Majima, took over the presidency.
 The ostensible promotion served mainly to cut Katayama off from the day-to-day decision-making process and troubled his employees, who didn’t understand why the corporation seemed to treat him so shabbily.
-Finally, in 1977, Katayama was summoned back to Tokyo and told that he had been retired.
-He did not receive a seat on the board, which would have been the customary reward for so successful an executive.
-Instead, he was transferred to one of Nissan’s minor subsidiary companies, where he spent the remainder of his career in obscurity.
+Finally, in 1977, Katayama was summoned back to Tokyo and a forced retirement, although he continued to work for some years afterward for a Nissan subsidiary.

 The Datsun Z car is often the sole Japanese representative in lists of the most important cars of the last century, but the classic status now accorded early Ford Mustangs and Camaros continues to elude it.
 It still has a small but loyal following, but early Zs in really good shape have become rare.
 Norm Krell, owner of our photo subject and an avid member of Zcar.com, laments that many owners are reluctant to spend too much money fixing or restoring their cars because it’s easy to spend more than the car is worth.
 Nissan found this out the hard way in 1997 when they launched a brief, ill-fated campaign to sell professionally restored Datsun 240Zs at select Nissan dealerships.